Local Programs

 tucker07@vt.edu

-(These 100 hours must be completed in one year.
-Then you earn the title of VCE-Master Gardener)
+(These 100 hours must be completed within the first year.
+Then you earn the title of Virginia Cooperative Extension - Master Gardener Volunteer)

-For more information on the Virginia Cooperative Extension Master Gardener program, please visit their website (Virginia Master Gardener Program) or contact Katie Baker, ANR extension agent in the Lunenburg County Extension office.
+For more information on the Virginia Cooperative Extension Master Gardener program, please visit their website Virginia Master Gardener Program.

 Visit the Central District page on Forestry and Natural Resources.